Stocks drop 4 percent in rocky week on trade, growth worries

 The latest wave of selling erased more than 550 points from the Dow Jones Industrial Average, bringing its three-day loss to more than 1,400.
 For the week, major indexes are down more than 4 percent.

-Worries that the testy U.S.-China trade dispute and higher interest rates will slow the economy has made investors uneasy, leading to volatile swings in the market from one day to the next.
+Worries that the testy U.S.-China trade dispute and higher interest rates will slow the economy have made investors uneasy, leading to volatile swings in the market from one day to the next.

 "We're in a market where investors just want to sell any upside that they see," said Lindsey Bell, investment strategist at CFRA.
 "The volatility we've seen the last couple of weeks has been pretty extreme in both directions."